erickcajasmonier/UltraChallenge/API Test/README.md

 4. Open Postman application.
 5. Click on the imported collection name (API Automation).
 6. Select the "Variables" tab.
-7. On the "bearerToken" variable, paste the copied bearer token on the "Initial Value" and "Current Value" (Replace that "TOKEN" values).
+7. On the "bearerToken" variable, paste the copied bearer token on the "Initial Value" and "Current Value" (Replace those "TOKEN" values).
    ![Change the bearerToken variable value](../Images/API_test_config.png)
 8. Save changes.